 The fine was imposed by Justice of the Peace Robert Seneshen.
 In addition to the fine, the court imposed a 25-per-cent victim fine surcharge, as required by the Provincial Offences Act.
 The surcharge is credited to a special provincial government fund to assist victims of crime.

-Sifto Canada Corporation was found guilty of violating section 59 (1) of the Ontario ‘Mine and Mining Plants’regulation 854 which states,
+Sifto Canada Corporation was found guilty of a contravention of section 59 (1) of the Ontario ‘Mine and Mining Plants’regulation 854/90 which states,

 “All openings, sumps, vessels, bins, hoppers, elevated platforms or pits, other than grease pits, which constitute a hazard, shall be fenced or otherwise guarded.”

 This is another example of a company not having safe work practices when dealing with a production issue or, in this case, a maintenance concern.
 The procedure for a breakdown should have included a lockout of the conveyor when there was a chance that a worker could have been drawn in.
 It does not matter if the company has not considered this as there was a regulation covering this.
 In otherwords, the MOL, and the government of Ontario, had already decided that the issue should be addressed in the regulations and the workers protected.

 Sifto should have had a proper H&S Coordinator that was well versed in the mining regulation for Ontario. (regulation 854) It sounds to me that they may have hired the wrong people, OR, the company did not heed the coordinator’s recommendations.
 Either way, the company was at fault and was levied a fine that was appropriate to the severity of the accident.

 If your company does not have a H&S coordinator that has a vast background to deal with H&S issues, then I recommend someone with one or more of the three designations,